mkinach/cheatsheets/python-cheatsheet.md

 # Thud!
 # Hiss!

-# alternatively, lambda() allows you to do it in one line:
+# alternatively, lambda allows you to do it in one line
 edit_story(stairs, lambda word: word.capitalize() + '!')
 # Thud!
 # Meow!